Cipollone v. Liggett Group, Inc.: First case

-Liggett and Myers, Philip Morris, and Lorillard all cited the 1965 Federal Cigarette Labeling and Advertisement Act.
-The companies argued the act supported preempted independent state regulation of tobacco and therefore prevented state litigation, making the tobacco industry immune to suits.
+Liggett and Myers, Philip Morris, and Lorillard all cited the 1965 federal Cigarette Labeling and Advertising Act.
+The companies argued that the Act preempted independent state regulation of tobacco and therefore prevented state litigation, making the tobacco industry immune to suits.
 From there, they moved to dismiss the case.
 The trial judge, H. Lee Sarokin, ruled in favor of Cipollone, stating that while state legislatures are prohibited from requiring specific warning labels and regulation of them, Edell's tactic of calling into question the inadequacy of the ones already present under the government was acceptable.
 The ruling was later overturned on interlocutory appeal by the U.S. Court of Appeals for the Third Circuit.
 However, the appellate court did allow the case to be retried in district court on the condition that no claims regarding advertisement and promotion could be made.
 Edell accepted that condition and prepared for retrial.

 Second case

 In the retrial, Edell was not allowed to enter evidence claiming that Liggett & Myers had worked on the creation of a safer cigarette.
 He also was not allowed to bring evidence regarding the tobacco industry's “duty to warn” of the dangers of cigarette smoking.

 Edell strengthened his case with his access to 300,000 pages of internal documents of the tobacco companies.
 These documents included compelling and damaging evidence that the tobacco companies had proof, backed by research dating back to the 1940s, that nicotine was addictive and potentially carcinogenic.
 Before the trial could begin however, the battle over the use of these documents was carried out.
 The tobacco companies unsuccessfully struggled to suppress the evidence papers obtained by Edell on the grounds that it would "divulge trade secrets"; the trial court judge, Sarokin, ruled that the people and the court had the Constitutional right to know what the companies know and granted the use of the papers.
 The tobacco companies still made an effort to thwart the efforts of Edell to use the papers.
 They not only appealed to the Third Circuit Court of Appeals, which upheld the ruling, but also the Supreme Court, which declined to hear the case.
 It was established that the evidence would be used in trial.